al-falaah/lite/DONATION_SETUP.md

 # Donation Link Setup Guide

 ## Overview
-A "Donate" button has been added to strategic locations across the Al-Falaah Academy website, linking directly to Stripe for donations.
+A "Donate" button has been added to strategic locations across the The FastTrack Madrasah website, linking directly to Stripe for donations.

 ## Locations Where Donate Button Appears